NASA'S Gateways to

 SPECIAL NOTES REGARDING FOREIGN NATIONALS:

 - Foreign Nationals (FNs) attending the proposing U.S.-based university can participate on a Blue Skies Competition Team, with notable exclusions.
 Due to NASA security restrictions and policies, FNs will not be able to attend culminating Blue Skies Forum events that take place on-site at a NASA Center (including tours).
-FNs are also ineligible for the internship prize.
-There will be no exceptions to this policy.

 - FNs can, however, participate in any portions of the culminating Blue Skies Forum that take place off-Center.
+Note that Blue Skies Competition forums typically take place at a NASA Center with limited activities off-Center.

 FOREIGN UNIVERSITIES: INELIGIBLE